CosmWasm/mesh-security-hackathon/docs/consumer/VirtualStaking.md

 ```

 The Virtual Staking Module also has a BeginBlock hook called once per epoch (param setting, eg 1 day), that will trigger all reward withdrawals.
-This epoch has a different start for each receiver (based on when they were authorized), so they happen staggered over time.
+This epoch has a different start for each converter (based on when they were authorized), so they happen staggered over time.
-When the epoch finishes for one Receiver, the Module will withdraw rewards from all delegations that receiver made, and send those tokens
+When the epoch finishes for one Converter, the Module will withdraw rewards from all delegations that converter made, and send those tokens
-to the Receiver along with the info of which validator these are for.
+to the Converter along with the info of which validator these are for.

-The implementation may choose to call the Receiver eg 50 times, once for each validator, or call it once, with all the info it needs
+The implementation may choose to call the Converter eg 50 times, once for each validator, or call it once, with all the info it needs
 to map which token corresponds to which validator.
-The Receiver in turn will make a number of IBC packets to send the tokens and this
+The Converter in turn will make a number of IBC packets to send the tokens and this
 metadata back to the External Staking module on the Provider chain.

 **TODO** Question: as I design this, I realize the params and all access control are best inside the module.
 So it can eg. update the current stake
 when the native staking supply changes (using sdk hooks).
 The contract is becoming a very light-weight wrapper, and maybe best just to add some CustomMsg
 here.
-Receivers directly call the Virtual Staking Module and there is no need to have a contract. **I would like some feedback on this change**
+Converters directly call the Virtual Staking Module and there is no need to have a contract. **I would like some feedback on this change**

 ## Roadmap